Comprehensive Energy Footprint Benchmarking of Strong Parallel Electrified Powertrain: Powertrain Models

-\subsubsection{After-treatment model}
+\subsection{After-treatment Model}

-The after-treatment system consists of the Diesel Oxidation Catalyst (DOC), Diesel Particulate Filters (DPF), and selective Catalytic Reduction (SCR).
-The states associated with the after-treatment system are Pre-DOC temperature, DOC temperature, DPF temperature and SCR temperature respectively.
-The initial conditions for all the four states are considered to be the ambient temperature (25$^{\circ}$C).
-The ambient losses are assumed to be only due to convection and radiation.
-The state dynamic equations are given by:
+The after-treatment system consists of four-stage thermal dynamics.
+Firstly, it has a calibrated first-order model of temperature drop for the exhaust gases due to the pipe connecting engine exhaust and after-treatment system.
+Then, consecutive first-order validated models of the catalysts, Diesel Oxidation Catalyst (DOC), then Diesel Particulate Filter (DPF), and finally, Selective Catalytic Reduction (SCR) are assumed.
+In total there are four inconsistent states associated with the after-treatment system, which are exhaust gas temperatures in Pre-DOC pipe, DOC, DPF and SCR.
+Pressure variation is not modeled.
+Ambient losses are assumed to be only due to convection and radiation.
+Pictorially, the thermal flow is shown in Fig. \ref{fig:aft_diag}.